• 0118 984 3323

 Ingredients (Allergens are listed in capitals)

-MILK, salt, starter cultures, vegetarian rennet.
-May contain traces of EGG.
+MILK, salt, starter cultures, vegetarian rennet

 FREE Local Delivery!